What is 5G?

 Ready your UI UX for 5G

 Speed ranks among the top factors in determining the overall user experience.
 Users, especially the younger lot, prefer faster loading apps that load in seconds and save time.
-Considering that 5G scores way better than 4G for mobile apps, be at the top of your game and ensure that speed does not take a hit when designing UI/UX for 5G.
+Considering that 5G scores way better than 4G for mobile apps, ensure that speed does not take a hit when designing UI/UX for 5G.

 Here is a checklist of things to keep in mind for developing ‘speed-efficient’ designs.